 Self-Guided and Video Tours

 - Listen to an audio tour using a borrowed mp3 player.
 Audio tours of the Main Library are available at the Information Desk on the second floor of the Main Library or at the Undergraduate Library Information Services Desk.
 The mp3 players may be charged out with a University ID.
 If you don’t have a University ID you must leave a driver’s license or other form of identification.
-The tour takes approximately one hour to complete, or half an hour for either the Undergraduate or Main Library.
+The tour takes approximately one hour to complete.

 - Watch a video tour of the library